thientu/manageFacebook/README.md

 # manageFacebook #

-I want to create simple Facebook class which allows to manage Facebook account from console.
+Project allows to manage Facebook account from console.
+There are several methods you may appreciate.
 Code is simulating *human being* to avoid banning.
 Python is used, because of its beauty of coding.
 I did my best to keep everything clear and readable.